tehqin/EvoStone/README.md

 dotnet bin/DeckEvaluator.dll 1
 ```

 This command starts a new DeckEvaluator node.
+The first parameter is the node ID.
+You can start multiple nodes locally, but you must specify a different node for each worker.
 The node will take a strategy generated from the search algorithm and play 200 games using that strategy.
 Once the games are complete, the node will send results back to the control node and await a new strategy.

 ## Running Experiments (Distributed)

 If you run the search locally, you will realize the experiment is a bit slow.
-That is why the search was designed to be distributed and run on a HPC cluster.
+That is why the search was designed to be distributed and run on an HPC cluster.
 Included in the `TestBed/StrategySearch` folder are two GridEngine scripts.
 You can start an experiment running the following commands.

 ```
 qsub startSearch.sh